 That Brains Trust team has no power in the process to block, veto or cancel an idea.

 They don’t approve ideas.
 They’re there to help make the idea better.

-To nurture it though the key early stages.
-That helps take out some of the fear of failure that naturally exists when an idea is in a raw, unpolished state.
+To nurture it through the key early stages.
+That helps take out some of the fear of failure which naturally exists when an idea is raw and, unpolished.

 Many creative thinking and marketing innovation ideas get killed off too early.
-Businesses have creative approval processes which exist to put up hurdles to new ideas.
-Rather than nurture ideas, they aim to prevent risk.
-And that means eliminating the ‘ugly baby’ ideas.
+Businesses have creative approval processes which put up hurdles to new ideas.
+Rather than nurture ideas, they try to prevent risk.
+And that means killing the ‘ugly baby’ ideas.